Why a Conflict of Interest Policy is Needed for Corporate Boards

 Some examples of situations that might cause a conflict of interest for a corporate board member:

-- If the board member has an outside business interest in a company that competes with the company where he or she is a board member
+- If the board member has an outside business interest in a company that competes with the company where they are a board member

 - If the board member is privy to board decisions that can affect the price of the company's stock